-Professional Elective - Electives categorised under Engineering, Science ,Mathematics, Live-in-Labs, and NPTEL Courses .
-Student can opt for such electives across departments/campuses.Students with CGPA of 7.0 and above can opt for a maximum of 2 NPTEL courses with the credits not exceeding 8.

-Free Electives - This will include courses offered by Faculty of Humanities and Social Sciences/ Faculty Arts, Commerce and Media / Faculty of Management/Amrita Darshanam -(International Centre for Spiritual Studies).
+@ 'Hands-on' Project-based Lab.
+Professional Elective - Electives categorised under Engineering, Science, Mathematics, Live-in-Labs, and NPTEL Courses.
+Student can opt for such elec across departments/campuses.
+Students with CGPA of 7.0 and above can opt f maximum of 2 NPTEL courses with the credits not exceeding 8. ctives Free Electives - This will include courses offered by Faculty of Humanities a Social Sciences/ Faculty Arts, Commerce and Media / Faculty of Management/Amrita Darshanam -(International Centre for Spiritual Studies).
+Live-in-Labs - Students undertaking and registering for a Live-in-Labs pro piect.

-Live-in-Labs - Students undertaking and registering for a Live-in-Labs project, can be exempted from registering for an Elective course in the higher semester.
+\\\ Live-in-Labs - Students undertaking and registering for a Live-in-Labs project, can be exempted from registering for an Elective course in the higher semester.